-- 8. FY 24-25 Measure J Program 20b (Additional Transportation for Seniors and People with Disabilities) Allocation for City of Richmond.
-The disbursement of Richmond's Measure J 20b funds was paused at the November 1, 2024, WCCTC Special Board Meeting pending review by CCTA's Paratransit Coordinating Council (which occurred in November).
-WCCTC staff now recommends that Program 20b funds be disbursed to the City.
-The City of Richmond staff will make a brief presentation on the City's plans for program improvement.
-(Coire Reilly, WCCTC Staff, LaShonda White, Richmond Deputy City Manager, and Wayne Tanda, MRG; Attachment: Yes; Recommended Action: Approve Staff Recommendation). - 9.
-Countywide Comprehensive Transportation Safety Action Plan (CCTSAP).
+8. FY 24-25 Measure J Program 20b (Additional Transportation for Seniors and People with Disabilities) Allocation for City of Richmond.
+The disbursement of the city of Ricmond's 20b funds was paused at the November 1 Special Meeting until after CCTA's Paratransit Coordinating Committee review (which occurred in November).
+City of Richmond staff will make a brief presentation on their R-Transit audit findings and program plan.
+WCCTC Staff will provide their recommendation for disbursing Program 20b funds to the City.
+(Coire Reilly, WCCTC Staff; LaShonda White, Richmond Deputy City Manager; Wayne Tanda, Consultant, MRG; Attachment: Yes; Recommended Action: Approve Staff Recommendation)

-CCTA staff will provide a presentation on the Draft Contra Costa Countywide Comprehensive Transportation Safety Action Plan (CCTSAP) for Local Agencies.

-CCTA staff is asking that the WCCTC Board recommend CCTA Board approval and adoption of the CCTSAP (with each local agency to adopt its applicable chapter from the Appendices).
-(Colin Clarke, CCTA staff; Attachments: Yes, including a CCTA staff report, a link to the document in the staff report, and a PowerPoint presentation; Recommended Action: provide feedback as needed and consider a recommendation that the CCTA adopt the Plan).

-10. AC Transit Realign Update.
+- 9. Countywide Comprehensive Transportation Safety Action Plan (CCTSAP).
+CCTA staff will provide a presentation on Draft Contra Costa Countywide Comprehensive Transportation Safety Action Plan (CCTSAP) for Local Agencies.
+CCTA is asking the WCCTC Board to recommend CCTA Board approval and adoption of the CCTSAP (and each local agency to adopt its applicable chapter from the Appendices).
+(Colin Clarke, CCTA staff; Attachments: Yes; Recommended Action: provide feedback as needed and consider a recommendation that the CCTA adopt the Plan) - 10.
+AC Transit Realign Update.
 Staff from AC Transit will provide an update on Realign, a planning process that involves data analysis and community and rider feedback to consider various service scenarios.
 (AC Transit staff; Attachments: No; Recommended Action: Receive information and provide feedback as needed).